Jepleting/Used-Vehicle-Price-Prediction-System/README.md

 Involves taking a look at some of the variables and their distribution.

 Price is the feature that we are predicting in this study.
-Before applying any models, taking a look at price data may give us some ideas.

 There is a positive correlation between year and price and a negative correlation between mileage and price.
 This makes sense, since newer cars are generally more expensive and